Ever wonder if there is a faster way to edit in Lightroom? There is! Here’s our guide to batch editing in Lightroom!

 The logical question that can arise when talking about workflow and batch photo editing is: Isn’t that what presets are for?
 My answer is yep!
 Use both.
 There is no magical preset that will work for every single image, it just can’t.
 That is, unless you are shooting in a controlled studio environment where you have full control over the lighting and exposure.

 Most of us who are on-location photographers are constantly adapting to changing lighting conditions.
 Because of that, I feel, you should never just apply a standard preset across all the photos and consider the job done.
 I typically use a mix of both.
 I use a preset to get most of the work done, and then I fine tune it.
 Lastly, I will apply those settings to all the photos within the batch.
 So to recap with a list, here is how my general workflow works using both presets and copying/pasting.
-If you aren’t familiar with what presets are check out this post.

 1. Break down the day into categories (shown above)